netobserv/network-observability-operator/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/netobserv/network-observability-operator) [![Go Report Card](https://goreportcard.com/badge/github.com/netobserv/network-observability-operator)](https://goreportcard.com/report/github.com/netobserv/network-observability-operator)

 NetObserv Operator is a Kubernetes / OpenShift operator for network observability.
-It deploys a monitoring pipeline to collect and enrich network flows.
-These flows can be produced by the NetObserv eBPF agent, or by any device or CNI able to export flows in IPFIX format, such as OVN-Kubernetes.

-The operator provides dashboards, metrics, and keeps flows accessible in a queryable log store, Grafana Loki.
-When used in OpenShift, new views are available in the Console.
+It deploys a monitoring pipeline that consists in:
+- the NetObserv eBPF agent, that generates network flows from captured packets
+- Flowlogs-pipeline, a component that collects, enriches and exports these flows.
+- When used in OpenShift, a Console plugin for flows visualization with powerful filtering options, a topology representation and more.

 ## Getting Started